sawthinkar/blog/_posts/2018-12-29-Inspiration-to-write.md

 So what happened now?
 Everyone seems gradually sucked into the platforms like Facebook. 🤷🏽‍♂️

 This is also one of the main reasons I ended using Facebook and its other products.
 (I reactivated my Facebook account on August 3rd, 2019, which had been deactivated back in June 2018, to get in touch with friends again.
 So for me Facebook is more like a contact book.)
+(I just decided to be back and fully active on Facebook and Instagram on September 20, 2020 after a friend shared me [Don't quit Facebook.
+Change laws.](https://www.nytimes.com/2020/09/18/technology/quit-facebook-campaign.html)).
 I was frustrated when I couldn't deactivate my account instantly and realized I barely own all my info posted on Facebook.
 Another reason is to [minimize dopamine hits][10] made from notification, likes, shares and instant chats.
 Starting from the second week of January 2019, I have also been trying to use the [grayscaled screen][9] on my phone more often.

 Here are the some useful setting options.
 ![alt text](https://s3-ap-southeast-1.amazonaws.com/cdn.sawthinkar/+smartinvertcolorfilers.png "Color Filters, Reduce White Point, Smart Invert ")